cbednarski/souschef/readme.md

 souschef is a command-line wrapper for common chef tasks like deploying and updating environment files.
 It is designed to make [blue-green deployments](http://martinfowler.com/bliki/BlueGreenDeployment.html) very simple, and also has some verb-y wrappers around common knife commands.

+## Installation

+Clone this repo, then run [`composer install`](http://getcomposer.org/download/) in the souschef folder.
+Add the `bin/sc` command to your path.
+When you can run `sc` and see the list of commands (below) you're good to go!

 ## Commands

 Here are some examples of the commands: